 What Is the InstaLift?

 The FDA-cleared Silhouette InstaLift threads sutures with cones attached to them below the skin.
 These cones grip the skin, lift it, and provide support.
-Because the threads and cones are gradually absorbed, no follow-up appointment is needed to have them removed.
+Because the body absorbs the threads and cones gradually, no follow-up appointment is needed to have them removed.
 Also called a thread lift, the InstaLift stimulates the body’s natural healing response, which produces new collagen.
 That new collagen, in turn, helps improve the skin’s appearance over time.

 I can usually complete the procedure in less than an hour using a local anesthetic to keep patients comfortable.
 Even though some people occasionally refer to it as a “lunchtime lift,” it’s important to note that you should choose a board-certified plastic surgeon who understands the meticulous technique necessary to perform the InstaLift.
 It’s not the same as getting injections of BOTOX® or dermal fillers, which can be combined with the procedure.